emanzione/CropsKingdom/README.md

 ## Introduction

 The game is a multiplayer real-time strategy battle among atleast 2 players (up to 6).
-Every player starts as a vegetable-faction with a king (a controllable unit), the headquarter and a builder.
+Every player starts as a vegetable-faction with a king (a controllable unit), the headquarter and a worker.
 The objective is to kill others' kings while defending your own.
 If your king dies, you lose the game.

 To do so, you can build your vegetable-kingdom by recruiting your army, collecting resources, creating new buildings, advancing in the technology tree faster than your opponents, etc.